 Something highly, highly underestimated, is the effect that lack of exposure to fresh air and natural light can have on our wellbeing.
 Unfortunately, in the UK, the days in winter are short, dark, cold and often rainy!
 It is not uncommon to feel more ‘down’ in these months, in extreme cases this can manifest as SAD (Seasonal Affective Disorder).

 It is unsurprising when we consider that sunlight is linked to the release of the hormone serotonin- the ‘happy’ hormone in the daytime, as part of the body’s natural circadian rhythm.
 The sun also supplies the body with vitamin D. Vitamin D deficiency, a common issue, is associated with low mood and fatigue.
 Unfortunately, most of us are working office jobs 9-5.
-Supplementation and making time can help while we wait for summer to return.
+Supplementation and making time to get outside as muh as we can will help while we wait for summer to return.

 Goal: Force yourself to take a short walk outside each day while the sun is up.
 This might be 20 minutes after breakfast, before you leave for work or in your lunch break.